 Surgical Negligence Claims

 Surgery is the area of medicine that carries the highest risk.
-Surgeons and their teams shoulder an enormous amount of responsibility – your life is literally in their hands.
+Surgeons and their teams have a lot of responsibility – your life is literally in their hands.
 They must take all appropriate actions to manage the danger surgery poses to your health and, in most instances, they do this successfully.

-Surgical negligence happens when these risks are not adequately controlled, and mistakes result.
+Surgical negligence happens when these risks are not adequately controlled, and mistakes then happen.

 Surgical negligence can refer to any operation, be this essential or elective, while you are under the care of a private doctor or having treatment through the NHS.
 Sometimes a surgery does not go to plan, or the outcome is not what was expected.
 It is important to differentiate between negligence cases, which could have been avoided with an adequate standard of care, and those that could not reasonably have been foreseen.